-Otoplasty, also known as ear setback or ear pinning, is a plastic surgery procedure designed to improve the appearance of protruding ears.
+Otoplasty, also known as ear setback or ear pinning, is a surgical procedure designed to improve the appearance of protruding ears.
 The surgery also has the ability to alter the dimensions and contours of the ears in a manner that remains inconspicuous and unnoticeable.

 Dr. Kulak performs otoplasty on patients over the age of five before the child has started school to avoid teasing and embarrassment.

-During a consultation for otoplasty, Dr. Kulak will examine your ears, take a thorough medical history, and discuss your goals.
-All aspects of the otoplasty surgery will be explained including the technique, the anesthesia, the facility, the recovery, the risks, the costs and so on.
+During a consultation for otoplasty, Dr. Kulak will examine your ears, thoroughly discuss medical history, and discuss your goals.
+All aspects of the otoplasty surgery will be explained including the technique, the anesthesia, the facility, the recovery, the risks, the costs, and so on.

-Dr. Kulak performs otoplasty at INOVA system hospitals, including Fair Oaks Hospital and Surgical Center, Reston Surgical Center, Surburban Outpatient Surgical Center.
+Dr. Kulak performs otoplasty at INOVA system hospitals, including Fair Oaks Hospital and Surgical Center, Reston Surgical Center, and Suburban Outpatient Surgical Center.

 Local anesthesia or MAC (monitored anesthesia care) may be used for otoplasty although general anesthesia may be safer for children.